mknx/smarthome/logic.md

 # Available Objects/Methods

-Besides the 'sh' objects are other important predefined objects.
+Beside the 'sh' object other important predefined objects are available.

 ## sh item methods

 ## logic
 This object provides access to the current logic object.
-You could change logic attributes (crontab, cycle, ...) during runtime.
+It is possoble to change logic attributes (crontab, cycle, ...) during runtime.
 They will be lost after restarting SmartHome.py.
-If you want to create a endless loop please use `while logic.alive:`.
+`while logic.alive:` creates an endless loop.
 This way SmartHome.py could stop the loop at shutdown.
-See the next section (trigger) for a description of the special function `logic.trigger()`.
+Next section (trigger) describes the special function `logic.trigger()`.
-There are some predifined attributs of the logic object:
+Predefined attributs of the logic object:

-* logic.name: with the name of the logic as specified in the logic.conf
+* logic.name: with the name of the logic as specified in logic.conf
-* logic.last_time(): this function provides the last run of this logic (before the actual one)
+* logic.last_time(): this function provides the last run of this logic (before the recent one)
-* logic.prio: read and set the current prio of this logic.
+* logic.prio: read and set of the current priority of this logic.

 ### logic.trigger()
-It is equal to `sh.trigger()` except that you cannot specify name, because it will trigger the current logic.
-The main reason to use this function is to run the logic (again) at a specified time.
+Equal to `sh.trigger()`, but it triggers only the current logic.
+This function is useful to run the logic (again) at a specified time.

 ## trigger
-`trigger` is a runtime enviroment for the logic which provides some information why the logic is triggerd.
+`trigger` is a runtime enviroment for the logic, which provides some information about the event that triggered the logic.

-It is a dictonary which could be accessed with: `trigger['by']`, `trigger['source']`, `trigger['dest']` and `trigger['value']`.
+It is a dictonary which can be used by: `trigger['by']`, `trigger['source']`, `trigger['dest']` and `trigger['value']`.

 ## logger and sh.log
-You could use this object to generate log messages.
+This object is useful to generate log messages.
 It provides five different log levels: debug, info, warning, error, critical.
 <code>logger.level(str) e.g. logger.info('42')</code>.
-The log messages are stored in the log file and the latest 50 entries in 'sh.log'.
+The log messages are stored in the log file and the latest 50 entries are also in 'sh.log' available.
-This way you could access the messages by plugins (visu) and logics.
+So its possible to access the messages by plugins (visu) and logics.
 Attention: the datetime in every log entry is the timezone aware localtime.
 <pre># a simple loop over the log messages
 for entry in sh.log:
     print(entry) # remark: if SmartHome.py is run in daemon mode output by 'print' is not visible.
 </pre>

 ## sh.now and sh.utcnow
 These two functions return a timezone-aware datetime object.
-This way you could compute with different timezones.
+Its possible to compute with different timezones.
-You could use <code>sh.tzinfo()</code> and <code>sh.utcinfo()</code> to address a local and the utc timezone.
+<code>sh.tzinfo()</code> and <code>sh.utcinfo()</code> address a local and the utc timezone.

 ## sh.sun
-This module provides access to some parameters of the sun.
-In order to use this module you have to specify the latitude (e.g. lat = 51.1633) and longitude (e.g. lon = 10.4476) in the smarthome.conf!
+This module provides access to parameters of the sun.
+In order to use this module, it is required to specify the latitude (e.g. lat = 51.1633) and longitude (e.g. lon = 10.4476) in the smarthome.conf file!
-<pre># sh.sun.pos([offset]) You could specify an minute offset.
+<pre># sh.sun.pos([offset]) specifies an minute offset.
 azimut, altitude = sh.sun.pos() # return the current sun position azimut, altitude = sh.sun.pos(30) # return the sun position 30 minutes
                                   # in the future.

-# sh.sun.set([offset]) You could specify an degree offset.
+# sh.sun.set([offset]) specifies an degree offset.
 sunset = sh.sun.set() # Returns a utc! based datetime object with the next
                       # sunset.
 sunset_tw = sh.sun.set(-6) # Would return the end of the twilight.

-# sh.sun.rise([offset]) You could specify an degree offset.
+# sh.sun.rise([offset]) specifies an degree offset.
 sunrise = sh.sun.rise() # Returns a utc! based datetime object with the next
                         # sunrise.
 sunrise_tw = sh.sun.rise(-6) # Would return the start of the twilight.
 </pre>

 ## sh.moon
-Besides the the three functions (pos, set, rise) it provide two more.
+Besides the the three functions (pos, set, rise) it provides two more.
 `sh.moon.light(offset)` provides a value from 0 - 100 of the iluminated surface at the current time + offset.
 `sh.moon.phase(offset)` returns the lunar phase as an integer [0-7].
 0 = new moon, 4 = full moon, 7 = waning crescent moon